Home workouts mean ‘working out at home’—as simple as that. Is it really that simple?

 Disadvantages of Home Workouts

-Working out at home sounds easier than working out at gym, but it actually has certain disadvantages that cannot be ruled out/ignored totally.
+Home workouts sound easier than gym, but it actually has certain disadvantages that cannot be ruled out.

 This surely is one major disadvantage—not everyone can set up the environment and equipment for home workouts.